Australia Job Interview Tips

 Do not sit until invited.
 Panel job interviews with two to three people are very common in Australia.
 The interview starts often with some informal small talk.
 Talk effectively demonstrating your knowledge of the industry and/or the company, do not interrupt the interviewer and criticize former employers.

 Prepare for all kinds of questions about your skills and weaknesses, and what you can contribute to the company.
-In addition, an interviewer may ask you to respond to hypothetical questions and to very direct ones - like for example, "Why do you want to work for us?".
+In addition, an interviewer may ask you to respond to hypothetical questions and to very direct ones - like the example "Why do you want to work for us?".
 Answer them as fully as you can, avoiding yes and no answers.

 You do not have to answer personal questions during the Australia job interview, but consider in advance how you are going to tackle them.
 If you feel uncomfortable with a question asked, simply smile and say, "In my country, that would be a strange question."

-At the Australia job interview, do not volunteer information that the interviewer does not ask for
+At the Australian job interview, do not volunteer information that the interviewer does not ask for

 Look interested - ask questions.
 Ask questions about the job, the lines of authority and your future responsibilities, but avoid raising the issue of salary or benefits early in the process.
 Do not forget to ask, "When can I expect to hear from you?" (if that has not been discussed).
 Australia has strong anti-discrimination laws.
 Avoid questions regarding race, religion, age, marital status etc.